 - Street Health – Sherbourne and Dundas

 Results are both qualitative and quantitative (i.e., which substances are found in each sample and varying degrees of information about how much of each substance is present) and are available within a business day or two.
-Results are communicated to service users by harm reduction staff in person, by phone, or by email, along with tailored harm reduction supports, guidance, and referrals to drug-related, health, and social services (e.g., supervised consumption, naloxone training, primary health care).
+Results are communicated to service users by staff from the collection site in person, by phone, or by email, along with tailored harm reduction supports, guidance, and referrals to drug-related, health, and social services (e.g., supervised consumption, naloxone training, primary health care) or can be accessed directly online by service users.

 How does Toronto’s Drug Checking Service work?